NVIDIA/NVFlare/docs/user_guide/poc_command.rst

   nvflare poc --start

-will start ALL clients (site-1, site-2) and server as well as Flare Console (aka Admin Client) located in the default workspace=/tmp/nvflare/poc
+will start ALL clients (site-1, site-2) and server as well as FLARE Console (aka Admin Client) located in the default workspace=/tmp/nvflare/poc

 .. code-block::